DeepRank/Deeprank-GNN/README.md

 pip install -e ./
 ```

+The documentation can be found here : https://deeprank-gnn.readthedocs.io/

 ## Generate Graphs

 All the graphs/line graphs of all the pdb/pssm stored in `data/pdb/` and `data/pssm/` with the `GenGraph.py` script.
 This will generate the hdf5 file `graph_residue.hdf5` which contains the graph of the different conformations.